nbist24k/nbist24k/README.md

 ## 🌱 Currently Learning

-- NodeJS & MongoDB
-- Advanced Database Services
-- Advanced OOP(C++)
+- DSA using Python
-- UI/UX Design with Figma
+- ReactJS with NextJS

 ## 📫 Get in Touch